Snyder-Institute/sotk2/README.md

 | Intended outcome | Identify robust communities/modules and compare their presence and composition across datasets | Choose *k* and interpret metagenes |

 ## Interactive demo
-Users can explore the functionality of this package using preloaded demo datasets through an interactive Shiny application.
-The Shiny app allows hands-on exploration of core features and typical workflows without requiring local installation or data preparation.
+Users can explore the functionality of this package using preloaded demo datasets through an interactive ShinyApp.
+The ShinyApp allows hands-on exploration of core features and typical workflows without requiring local installation or data preparation.

 Access the **sotk2** ShinyApp here: <a href="https://shinyapps.ucalgary.ca/sotk2/" target="_blank">https://shinyapps.ucalgary.ca/sotk2/</a>